History of Japanese Americans in Portland, Oregon: Anti-Asian sentiment and legislation

 In 1907, the Gentlemen's Agreement between the governments of Japan and the U.S. ended the immigration of Japanese laborers, though it did allow the immigration of spouses and children of Japanese immigrants already in the United States.
 Prior to 1908, around seven out of eight ethnic Japanese in the continental United States were men.
 By 1924, due to the spousal immigration allowance, the ratio had changed to approximately four women to every six men.
 The Immigration Act of 1924 subsequently banned the immigration of all migrant aliens who were ineligible for citizenship from entering the United States entirely.
-This was seen as a way to mitigate the growing resentment many White Americans had against the financial success of Japanese-Americans in the farming industry and stem growing fears of a "yellow peril" along the West Coast, which was adapted from earlier anti-Chinese sentiments and magnified after the Imperial Japanese victory against Russia in the Russo-Japanese War of 1905.
+This was seen as a way to mitigate the growing resentment many White Americans had against the financial success of Japanese-Americans in the farming industry and stem growing fears of a "Yellow Peril" along the West Coast, which was adapted from earlier anti-Chinese sentiments and magnified after the Imperial Japanese victory against Russia in the Russo-Japanese War of 1905.

-During this time, mainstream racist and anti-immigrant attitudes were represented by the Ku Klux Klan and other organizations such as Asiatic Exclusion League that exerted influences on all levels of Oregon’s political and public life.
+During this time, mainstream racist and anti-immigrant attitudes were represented by the Ku Klux Klan and other organizations such as Asiatic Exclusion League that exerted influences on all levels of Oregon's political and public life.
 Walter M. Pierce, a racist and a eugenics supporter, was the Democratic candidate in the 1922 gubernatorial election, publicly endorsed by the Klan against Republican incumbent Ben W. Olcott.
 Pierce subsequently went on to win the election and began to enact a series of anti-immigrant and anti-Catholic laws including the Oregon Compulsory Education Act.
 Further discriminatory laws including alien land bills, modeled after California's 1913 Alien land law, were introduced to the Oregon legislature earlier in 1917, 1919, and 1921, before eventually passing under Pierce in 1923.
 By this time, nearly 60 percent of Oregon's Japanese population was involved in the agriculture industry.
 The new law effectively prohibited all Japanese immigrants from owning land due to federal laws prohibiting Asian immigrants from naturalization.
-In order to get around this many Issei parents would put their land ownership documents in the names of their Nisei children, who were American citizens by birth.
+To get around this many Issei parents would put their land ownership documents in the names of their Nisei children, who were American citizens by birth.

 In 1925, a predominantly white mob of fifty men forced a group of Japanese saw mill workers out of their homes and jobs in nearby Toledo, Oregon due to growing anti-Japanese sentiment.
-As a result the Japanese workers and their families fled the area fearing for their lives.
+As a result, the Japanese workers and their families fled the area fearing for their lives.
 English and Japanese language newspapers on the West Coast actively covered the incident.
 Though a grand jury did not find sufficient grounds for indicting the mob, a 1926 civil suit resulted in a judgment in the favor of the Japanese workers, creating one of the earliest civil rights judgements in the United States.